lovejansson/alien-maze/README.md

 # Alien maze

 This project is an endless maze searcher where an alien is running around in the maze according to a predetermined path created by the Breath first search (BFS) algorithm.
-As soon as the alien reaches its goal he starts on a new path.
+As soon as the alien reaches the goal he starts on a new path.

 ## Interactivity features
 - Use the player at the bottom to play/pause or to change the volume.